-The Director of Operations is responsible for the day to operations of the entire school campus.
+The Director of Operations is responsible for the day-to-day operations of the entire school campus, IT, facilities, health and safety compliance, and supports the Head of School with various administrative duties.

-The Office Administrator is accountable for customer service and efficient front office operation, including management of attendance, health and safety compliance, and support of the Head of School.
+The Office Assistants are accountable for customer service and efficient front office operation, including management of attendance.
+The Office Administrators do not discuss matters of student discipline, curriculum or the classroom.

 The Registrar is accountable for the organization and daily functioning of student enrollment management, student data information system, and compliance.
+The Registrar does not discuss matters of student discipline, curriculum or the classroom.